 Sarah Noack - Research & extension manager

 0420 218 420 l firstname.lastname@example.org

 Sarah Noack has been with the Hart Field-Site Group since 2013 as research and extension manager.

 Her role includes coordination of Hart’s extensive trial program and sharing research with growers to improve farm business.

 She is passionate about soil fertility and crop nutrition so her role in delivering research projects in the Mid-North is a perfect match.

 Outside of work, Sarah lives at Kapunda where her home renovation keeps her busy.

-Dylan is working alongside the group’s research and extension manager Dr Sarah Noack in trial planning and design, monitoring, analysis and communication of research to growers and will be employed by the Hart group until February 2020.
+Jade is working alongside the group’s research and extension manager Dr Sarah Noack in trial planning and design, monitoring, analysis and communication of research to growers and will be employed by the Hart group until February 2020.